-Our hospital readmission rate was high, and we have identified several factors which might be associated with an increased risk of unplanned hospital readmission.
-Implementing a hospital readmission reduction program based on evidence-based approaches is vital to improve the quality of delivered health services and minimize the wastage of healthcare resources associated with unplanned hospital readmission.
-2-4 Also, hospital readmission rate should be included as a key performance indicator (KPI) for all hospital admission services to monitor performance and guide hospital managers on the need to take the necessary intervention.
+Our hospital readmission rate was high, and we have identified several factors associated with an increased risk of unplanned hospital readmission.
+Implementing a hospital readmission reduction program based on evidence-based approaches is vital to improve the quality of delivered health services and minimize the wastage of healthcare resources associated with unplanned hospital readmission.^{2-4} Also, the hospital readmission rate should be included as a key performance indicator for all hospital admission services to monitor performance and guide hospital managers on the need to take the necessary intervention.

-Evidence-based interventions which have been shown to reduce unplanned hospital readmission include patient education, medication reconciliation, discharge planning, multidisciplinary team approach, scheduling follow-up appointment, follow-up telephone calls and post-discharge home visits.
-46,47
+Evidence-based interventions that have been shown to reduce unplanned hospital readmission include patient education, medication reconciliation, discharge planning, multidisciplinary team approach, scheduling follow-up appointments/telephone calls, and post-discharge home visits.^{46,47} expanding population has overstrained the health care resources.

-This study provides important data for health care system managers and stakeholders about the incidence of early hospital discharge in a tertiary hospital in the Middle East region, where the expanding population has overstrained the health care resources.
 Also, the study provides important insight into the depth of readmission rate and factors associated with increased readmission rate.
 Overall, this new insight can be used as a base for healthcare planners to intervene to minimize the readmission rate.
-In addition, it provides evidence-based solutions based on previous medical literature done in similar health settings.
+In addition, it provides evidencebased solutions based on previous medical literature in similar health settings.
 Also, it represents a starting point to conduct more research work, including interventional trials to explore further solutions appropriate for our health care setting.